jazlalli/getting-started-with-react/chapters/3-state-vs-props/README.md

 libraries it seems ... well, terrible.
 But it doesn't take long to enjoy the simple mental model and ability to express your UI wherever it makes sense.

+### Functions as props

+In React you can communicate between components with functions passed from parents to children, and then children call those functions.